2023 - 2024 Junior High Schedule

 Maximum number of Students: 10

 Skills Needed: This course is designed to be the last science course the student takes before high school biology.
-It is recommended for 8th or 9th grade students who have completed General Science and Pre-Algebra and will be concurrently taking Algebra 1.
-Math skills used in this course include converting measurement units, graphing, rearranging and solving equations, and multiplying and dividing fractions.
+It is recommended for 8th or 9th grade students who have completed General Science and Pre-Algebra.
 Students should display a maturity level appropriate for high school level work and be able to keep up with the workload.

-Class Format: Class time is devoted to discussing, performing, and recording experiments.
+Class Format: Class time is devoted to reviewing key concepts, and discussing, performing, and recording experiments.

 Homework: Students are provided a syllabus that includes the required at home reading and what assignments are due and when at CG.
-Assignments for each module may include On Your Own Questions, Lab Reports, Study Guides, and Tests.
-Projects may also be incorporated into the class.
-Occasionally, students/parents perform experiments at home that are not completed in class because of time.
-We cover each Module over 2 weeks.
+Assignments for each module include Comprehension Questions, Lab Reports, Chapter Reviews, and Tests.
+Pop quizzes and projects may also be incorporated into the class.
+We cover each chapter over 2 weeks.
 The required time is approximately 1 hour per day at home.
+Tests will be administered at home by the parent and turned in at CG for grading.

 Additional Supplies: safety glasses/goggles, scientific calculator, 1” binder, package of 5 dividers (A folder to turn in homework will be provided)